PLAN YOUR VISIT

 - The Museum will only allow up to 30% capacity.

-- The Museum will not have tours or docent-led tours this summer.
+- The Museum will not have tours or docent-led tours until restrictions are lifted.

 Coronavirus/COVID-19 Warning and Disclaimer